HJC96/protestant-church-calendar/README.md

 ### Adding to your project

 #### Gradle

-Add the following to your `build.gradle` file:
+Add the dependency to your build.gradle in any way you prefer:

 ```groovy
 dependencies {